Is NSFAS A Bursary Or A Loan?

 Financially challenged South African students can get financing under the National Student Financial Aid Program (NSFAS).
 A loan or a bursary are both options for providing aid to students.
 There are notable contrasts between the two, even though they provide financial help.

-Bursaries are financial help for students that don’t need them to pay them back.
+Bursaries are financial help for students who don’t need them to pay them back.
 Yet some scholarships have requirements, such as work-back commitments.
 To pay back the bursary, the student must work in a certain sector or industry for a set of time following graduation.
 An alternative to grants is a loan, which the recipient is responsible for repaying.
 Once the student’s studies are over, they must repay the NSFAS loans with interest.

 Tuition, housing, and living expenses are covered by NSFAS bursaries, which are given out per various factors, including financial need, academic achievement, and other factors.
 NSFAS loans help defray a portion of living costs and tuition prices.